trillobite/jsonHTML/READMEv0.5.md

 Description:

-Documentation / Code examples Relevant for v0.6+
+Documentation / Code examples Relevant for v0.5

 -------------------------------------------------------------------------------------------------------------------------

-There have been recent changes to jsonHTML, v0.6 is slightly incompatible, incompatibilites are noted in the tutorial below.
-Feel free to view the latest methods by taking a look at the new code example: syntacticSugarExample.html
+There have been recent changes to jsonHTML, feel free to view the latest methods by taking a look at the new code example: syntacticSugarExample.html

 -------------------------------------------------------------------------------------------------------------------------
 The example code in this documentation is currently being bug tested.
+The code in the documentation for v0.2 has been bug tested and is stable.

 -------------------------------------------------------------------------------------------------------------------------

-jsonHTML still does not have an official release, as the API is still under construction.
-In order to avoid affecting anyone using this code library during the developmental phase, I still maintain the ideal that any changes to the API should be minor, and not drastic.
-If you have used v0.5.X-X, and want to begin using v0.6+ be sure to read the Incompatibilities Notice:

-Incompatibilities between v0.5 and v0.6:
-#For the sake of simplicity, and increasing the flexibility of jsonHTML it was determined that it is important to allow the user to append to any portion of the DOM.
-The user is now able to append to the body of the HTML directly by simply specifying 'body.'
-In order to do this properly, if you are to append to any div in the DOM, you have to specify it with the hash symbol '#.'
-Before you were able to simply type .appendTo('divID'), but now it is required to type .appendTo('#divID'), jQuery users should already be familiar with this, as it is a necessary method in order to use jQuery properly.

 -------------------------------------------------------------------------------------------------------------------------